EtchedPixels/FUZIX/README.md

+** ENGINEERING WORK IN PROGRESS **

+The Z80 side of the tree is currently moving to the new compiler including work on the compiler, linker and kernel.
+Thus some bits of it require you have absolutely bleeding edge pieces all around.
+I would suggest avoiding working on this tree for Z80 stuff right now.
+Non Z80 should be just fine.

 **FuzixOS**: Because Small Is Beautiful

 This is the initial public tree for the FuzixOS project.
 It is not yet useful although you can build and boot it and run